Getting started¶

 Ready=False reason=SourceFetchFailed¶

 The operator could find the GVR but not the object.
-Check that spec.source.{apiVersion, kind, namespace, name} actually exist.
+Check that spec.source.{group, version, kind, namespace, name} actually identify an object in the cluster.
 RBAC issues also surface here — remember the controller reads the source via the dynamic client.

 Ready=False reason=SourceResolutionFailed¶

 The apiserver doesn't know the Kind.
-Typo in apiVersion/kind, a CRD that isn't installed yet, or the source Kind is cluster-scoped (Namespace, ClusterRole, StorageClass, …) — projection only mirrors namespaced resources and rejects cluster-scoped Kinds with a clear message.
-Bare * is also rejected; use <group>/* for the unpinned form.
+Typo in group/version/kind, a CRD that isn't installed yet, or the source Kind is cluster-scoped (Namespace, ClusterRole, StorageClass, …) — projection only mirrors namespaced resources and rejects cluster-scoped Kinds with a clear message.

 Ready=False reason=SourceDeleted¶